-- a.
-Were the withdrawal dates entered into the school's computerized attendance system within 5 working days after the actual date day of withdrawal and was documentation maintained to support the date of data entry?
-(Note: "Day of withdrawal" for determining timely data entry means: a.) the later of the student's withdrawal date or the day the school is notified the student will not be returning; or b.) the 10th day of non-attendanceunexcused absence for students withdrawn for having ten consecutive unexcused absences.) - b.
-Did the withdrawal date in the attendance system agree to the withdrawal form?
-(Note: If the computerized attendance system requires the school to input the first day of non-attendanceday following the withdrawal date for a student to be counted in membership through the last day of actual attendance or excused absence, the withdrawal date on the system should be the school day following the withdrawal date on the form.) - c.
+- b.
+Did the withdrawal date in the computerized attendance system agree to the withdrawal form?
+(Note: If the computerized attendance system requires the school to input the day following the withdrawal date for a student to be counted in membership through the last day of actual attendance or excused absence, the withdrawal date on the system should be the school day following the withdrawal date on the form.) - c.
 Did the teachers' attendance registers, if used, and other supporting documentation agree to the withdrawal date in the computerized attendance system? - d.
 Was an Official Notice of Pupil Withdrawal form prepared and retained for each withdrawal and signed by a school administrator?
 A.R.S. §15-827

-For question 15, use the following sample sizes:
+For question 1516, use the following sample sizes:

 SCHOOLWIDE ADM Days

 <1,000 3

 1,000-5,000 5

->5.000 7
+>5,000 7

-- 15. Based upon review of () days for various campuses, grades, and classes in the computerized attendance system, did the student absences from each day agree to the teachers' attendance registers, absence slips, or other supporting documentation, if used? - 16.
-Did the school have adequate electronic or manual controls in place to ensure that any changes to the original record of student attendance data were properly authorized and documented, including the names or identification numbers of the persons making and authorizing the changes? - 17.
-Was the school's membership/absence information submitted to ADE electronically at least once every 20 school days for membership and 60 days for absence information through the last day of instruction (with the first 20 and 60 day periods day period beginning on the first day of school or the opening of SAIS for current fiscal year data submission, whichever is later)?
-A.R.S. §§15-901(A)(1) and 15-1042(H) - 18.
-Based upon review of the school's 40th and 100th day information uploaded to ADE (ADMS 75-1), did the membership and absences agree with to the School's computerized attendance system records?
+- 16. Based upon review of (\\\\) days for various campuses, grades, and classes in the computerized attendance system, did the student absences from each day agree to the teachers' attendance registers, absence slips, or other supporting documentation, if used? - 17.
+Did the school have adequate electronic or manual controls in place to ensure that any changes to the original record of student attendance data were properly authorized and documented, including the names or identification numbers of the persons making and authorizing the changes? - •18.
+Was the school's membership/absence information submitted to ADE electronically at least once every 20 school days for membership and 60 days for absence information through the last day of instruction (with the first 20 and 60 day periods beginning on the first day of school or the opening of SAIS for current fiscal year data submission, whichever is later)?
+A.R.S. §§15-901(A)(1) and 15-1042(H) - 19.
+Based upon review of the school's 40th and 100th day information uploaded to ADE (ADMS 75-1), did the membership and absences agree to the School's computerized attendance system records?
 (Note: For an AOI program, review year-end attendance information.)